Embracethemoon/hello-world/README.md

 But I don't suggest copying the codes without understanding how they exactly work.

-That is not a good strategy for competitive programming at least.
+That is not a good strategy, for competitive programming at least.

-Have fun!
+Have fun and enjoy coding!